 Once the Logstash package is installed start the Logstash service and set it to start automatically on boot:

-Congratulation’s!
-You have successfully installed Skype.
-Thanks for using this tutorial for installing ELK (Elasticsearch, Logstash and Kibana) on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official ELK Stack on web site.
+Congratulations!
+You have successfully installed ELK.
+Thanks for using this tutorial for installing ELK (Elasticsearch, Logstash, and Kibana) on Debian 9 Stretch system.
+For additional help or useful information, we recommend you check the official ELK Stack website.